-- A computer adaptive summative assessment administered during the last 12 weeks of the school year.
-This assessment can be used to describe student achievement and growth of student learning as part of program evaluation and school, district, and state accountability systems. - Optional computer adaptive interim assessments administered at locally determined intervals.
-These assessments provide information about student progress throughout the year.
+- ▶ A computer adaptive summative assessment administered during the last 12 weeks of the school year.
+This assessment can be used to describe student achievement and growth of student learning as part of program evaluation and school, district, and state accountability systems. - ▶ Optional computer adaptive interim assessments administered at locally determined intervals.
+These assessments provide information about student progress throughout the year. - ► Formative tools and resources that help teachers differentiate instruction and meet the unique needs of each student. - An online tailored reporting system that provides access information about student progress toward college and career readiness.